 - Level 1 core unit in the Music Studies; Music major sequences

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) participation; (2) project; and (3) examination.
+Indicative assessments in this unit are as follows: (1) coursework and (2) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Successful completion ofMUSC1321 Music Language 1 (ID 1121)

 - Incidental student fees and charges are costs incurred by students as part of their studies at UWA that are in addition to their tuition fees (further information is available here or contact your Faculty Office).